 Part Two ICU Nurse Salary

 ICU nurses are often paid higher than other nurses within a healthcare system because of their specialized training.
-ICU nurses in the following areas have the highest recorded salaries:

 Most health care systems pay nurses on an hourly scale while others have a fixed annual salary.
 Those paid on an hourly scale are able to earn overtime pay whereas salary employees would need to discuss that with the hiring committee.
 As with all jobs in the nursing field, earning potential increases with additional education and experience.
 Nurses typically are awarded a raise during annual employee performance reviews.
 Certifications can give nurses an additional bump in their paycheck.